cogcompneuro/docs/docs/2025/Proceedings/Author response guidelines.md

 Based on the reviews and the author rebuttals, ACs and SACs will write meta-reviews and recommend Proceedings paper rejection or acceptance, which will receive final review from the TPC and the PC.
-Decisions and meta-reviews will be released on **May 13**.
+Decisions and meta-reviews will be released on **[proceedings-decisions]**.

 Furthermore, a small subset of accepted papers will be invited to present a Contributed Talk, which will be announced in June.